metal3-io/metal3-io.github.io/try-it.md

 ### 2.6.
 Accessing Ironic API

 Sometimes you may want to look directly at Ironic to debug something.
-The metal3-dev-env repository contains a clouds.yaml file with connection settings for Ironic.
+The metal3-dev-env repository contains clouds.yaml file with connection settings for Ironic.

 Metal3-dev-env will install the unified OpenStack and standalone OpenStack Ironic command-line clients on the provisioning host as part of setting up the cluster.

-Note that currently you can use either unified OpenStack client or Ironic client.
-In this example we are using Ironic client to interact with Ironic API.
+Note that currently, you can use either a unified OpenStack client or an Ironic client.
+In this example, we are using an Ironic client to interact with the Ironic API.

 Please make sure to export
 `CONTAINER_RUNTIME` environment variable before you execute